Partials is the first book of a four book series of young-adult science fiction novels by Dan Wells.. This book was released in 2012.

 - Hive Mind: Sort of.
 The Partials' pheromones means that they can sense each other's emotional states.

-- Immortal Infertility: Partials. except for the immortal part.
+- Immortal Procreation Clause: Partials. except for the immortal part.

 - One Man's Trash Is Another's Treasure: Characters regularly raid all the stuff left behind by the rest of humanity.
 Some characters even collect certain things, like Xochi who collects music players.